ThunderCats (2012 video game)

-ThunderCats is an platform game for the Nintendo DS developed by Aspect and published by Bandai Namco Games.
+ThunderCats is an platform game for the Nintendo DS developed by Aspect and published by Namco Bandai Games.
 It is based on the 2011 animated series of the same name, and was released in North America in October 2012 and Europe in November 2012.
 It is the first game in the franchise to be released since ThunderCats: The Lost Eye of Thundera appeared on various home computers in 1987.

 Gameplay

 ThunderCats is a 2D platform game where players control Lion-O, leader of the ThunderCats, who uses his Sword of Omens to defeat enemies.
 Players traverse the game's levels dispatching enemies and battling bosses, and are able to call upon other members of Lion-O's team to briefly assist him once unlocked: Panthro, Cheetara, Tygra, and WilyKit with WilyKat.
 Lion-O's abilities include a slide, double-jump, and downward stab attack, as well as the ability to fire a beam of light from the Eye of Thundera in his sword's hilt once his power gauge has been filled.
 Still images from the 2011 ThunderCats animated series accompany story interludes between levels.